csc301-fall-2020/team-project-15-ontario-parks/deliverable-2/README.md

   * Frontend:
     * Displays points of interests and allows user to choose between them by clicking the markers <br />
     ![](./demo/ChoosePoint.gif)
-    * Provides more knowledge by having a detail page that is accessed by clicking the text pop out after clicking the marker <br />
+    * Provides more knowledge by having a detail page <br />
     ![](./demo/DetailPage.gif)
     * Having a interactive map that allows user to see different part of the park as well as location of infrastructures <br />
     ![](./demo/Map.gif)
-    * Plays audio of the location by clicking the play button after choosing the marker you want to hear about <br />
+    * Plays audio of the location by clicking play after choosing the marker you want to hear about <br />
     ![](./demo/PlayAudio.gif)
-    * Access accessibility page through a choice in the setting <br />
+    * Access accessibility mode through a choice in the setting <br />
     ![](./demo/Accessibility.gif)

  * Backend: